 Flow cytometry

 Human cancer cell lines were cultured in 175 cm² cell culture flasks.
-Cells were trypsinized and cell suspension was homogenized using a 40 µm cell strainer.
+Cells were trypsinized and cell suspension was passed through a 40 µm cell strainer.
 1x106 cells were resuspended in 200 µl PBS and permeabilized in 4 ml 70% ethanol on ice and stored at -20°C over night.
-The next day, cells were centrifuged (250 rcf, 10 min, 4 °C), supernatant was removed and cells were resuspended in 1 ml PI-staining (Propidium Iodide 40 µg/ml, RNase A 100 µg/ml, PBS).
+The next day, cells were centrifuged (250 rcf, 10 min, 4 °C), supernatant was removed, and cells were stained in 1 ml PI (Propidium Iodide 40 µg/ml, RNase A 100 µg/ml, PBS) at 37°C for 30 min.
+Finally, Dean-Jett-Fox algorithm from the FlowJo 7.6 software was used for data processing.

 Reconstruction of LCL reference S to G1 RT profile